You’d like a quick way to check for understanding without a formal test.

-In clever study, the researchers had more than a hundred college students think out loud as they attempted to troubleshoot six common household devices and appliances: a cylinder lock, an electronic bell, a car temperature gauge, a clutch, a toaster, and a dishwasher.
+In a clever study, the researchers had more than a hundred students think out loud as they attempted to troubleshoot six common household devices and appliances: a cylinder lock, an electronic bell, a car temperature gauge, a clutch, a toaster, and a dishwasher.

 Graesser and Olde found that the questions the students asked as they thought about how the device works could be used to check for understanding.
-The quality of the questions the students asked to diagnose each broken device indicated how well they understood it.
+The quality of the questions the students asked to diagnose each broken device indicated how deeply they understood it.

 In the study, Graesser and Olde showed the students illustrations of the parts of each device.
-Also, for each device they provided a short description of situation in which it had broken down.
+Also, for each device they provided a short description of a situation in which it had broken down.
 For example, for the lock it might say “the key turns but the bolt does not move.”

 - For half of the devices they were asked to just write whatever came to mind.
 Here students generated mostly ideas about what might be wrong.